 6. Culs-de-sacs are great for kids playing in the street because there is less through traffic.
 However, the street design might make snow removal and fire rescue difficult.
-Narrow front yards might not give you all the space you need for parking/using.
+Narrow front yards might not give you all the space you need for parking.
 Where are setbacks and easements on the lot?
-Backyards in cul-de-sacs are generally larger and provide more space to enjoy.
+Backyards in cul-de-sacs are generally larger and provide more outdoor space to enjoy.

 7. Corner lots have traffic and sidewalks on two sides.
 These sidewalks need to be cleared of snow in the winter.
-Generally, corner lots come with larger lot sizes and allow for a side loaded garage.
+Generally, corner lots come with larger lot sizes and might allow for a side loaded garage.

 8. Lots at a T-intersection or facing an incoming street might have to deal with headlights of incoming traffic.
 When your home is planned you might want to consider that in order to minimize glaring lights in sleeping areas.

 Related Reading: 5 Reasons to Work with a REALTOR for Your New Construction Home